Rafa-Mt/connection-simulator/README.md

-### Creates threads to connect to a database (without pool) until RDBM runs out of connections.
+### Creates threads to connect to a database (without connection pool) until RDBM runs out of connections.